EmilyFotopoulou/epidemological-visualisations/README.md

 # epidemological-visualisations
 Analysis that permits visualisation of the patterns, causes and effects of diseases.
-The code presented here has been applied to answer questions on *Listeria monocytogenes*
+The code presented here has been applied to answer questions on *Listeria monocytogenes* however the same approach can be applied to investigate other pathogens.

 # Answering the 5 Ws of Epidemiology: